atlassian/react-sweet-state/docs/recipes/flow.md

 });
 ```

-In case your component/hook needs also some props, you can define them as fourth argument:
+In case your component/hook also needs some props, you can define them as the fourth argument:

 ```js
 type SelectorProps = {| min: number |};